getgrav/grav-learn/pages/2/10.grav-premium/03.mailroom/20.cli/doc.md

 bin/plugin mailroom work --max-time=50 --max-jobs=100
 ```

-One worker pass: queues the automation tick and segment recount when due, lets go of emails held for a site URL, runs due jobs, runs the daily housekeeping when due, and records the run.
+One worker pass: queues the automations and the segment recount when due, lets go of emails held for a site URL, runs due jobs, runs the daily housekeeping when due, and records the run.
 Grav's scheduler runs this every minute as `mailroom-worker`. `--max-time` is the time budget in seconds (default 50) and `--max-jobs` the most jobs to run (default `0`, no cap).
 Prints "Processed N job(s), N failed, N deferred." and, on the run it happens, what the housekeeping removed.
 See [Jobs and cron](../jobs-and-cron).

 ## `migrate`